 By now he’d also secured a much-coveted place within Renault’s driver development programme, which provided some much-needed funding as he looked to spread his motorsport wings.
 But rather than moving on to a different category, Grosjean decided to stay for a second season in the Formula Three Euro Series for 2007.

 Racing for ASM, he scored four pole positions, six podiums, and six race wins.
-Racking up 106 points, he took the title, 11 points clear of second-placed runner and current Toro Rosso driver, Sebastien Buemi.
+Racking up 106 points, he took the title, 11 points clear of second-placed runner and fellow F1 star to be, Sebastien Buemi.
 It wasn’t all good news, however, with a pole position at the Masters gleaning him just 14th place in the race.

 Still, he’d done enough to graduate to GP2 in 2008.
 Tackling the inaugural GP2 Asia Series with ART, Grosjean clinched four wins from 10 races to take the title - once again beating Buemi to first place.
 He also won two races in the main GP2 Series and finished the season fourth, behind Giorgio Pantano, Bruno Senna and fellow Renault young driver Lucas di Grassi.